agperson/zabbix-hipchat-alerts/README.md

 1. Clone repository to your Zabbix alertscripts location (check `zabbix_server.conf` for the proper location, on RHEL/CentOS it is `/usr/lib/zabbix/alertscripts`), and make sure the Gemfile dependency is installed.
 2. In Zabbix navigate to Administration > Media Types and create a new media type called "HipChat".
 For type select "Script" and for script name type in "hipchat.rb".
 3. Create a new user account or use an existing account with adequate (read-only) permissions.
 In the "Media" tab, create a new media of type "HipChat".
 The "Send To" field is not used but cannot be blank, so just put some text into it.
 4. Navigate to Configuration > Actions and create a new Trigger action.
 Setup the appropriate conditions and choose any Name and Subject you'd like.
-For both the Default Message and the Recovery Message enter the following:
+For both the Default Message and the Recovery Message enter the following (format inspired by PagerDuty's ouput format, slightly adjusted to be valid YAML):

 ```yaml
 name: "{TRIGGER.NAME}"